carajbro/Intervening_on_CC-HIV_disparities/README.md

 - Enhanced HPV vaccination and cervical cancer screening interventions.
 - Additional HPV vaccination and cervical cancer screening interventions for women living with HIV (50% coverage of 9v HPV catch-up vaccination among young women living with HIV aged 15-24; HPV DNA testing every five years among women living with HIV)

 The model outcome files include cervical cancer incident case counts among women aged 15+ ("crudeAnnualCC_[Scenario].xlsx"), crude cervical cancer incidence rates per 100,000 women aged 15+ ("crudeICC_[Scenario].xlsx"), and HIV prevalence among women aged 15+("crudeHivFaged15plus_[Scenario].xlsx").
 The cervical cancer outcome files includes separate tabs for outcomes among all women aged 15+ ("General"), as well as outcomes stratified by HIV status: women without HIV ("HIV-"), women living with HIV without ART ("HIV+untreated"), women living with HIV with viral suppression ("HIV+ART"), and all women living with HIV ("HIV+all").
 In each file tab, the 28 columns are organized as follows: median, min, max, 25 columns with the 25 best-fitting parameter sets.
+Although the rows provide model output from 1980 through 2121, the published analysis only covers between 2001 to 2071.